 Finally, through the launch of Collingwood’s Leadership Consultancy 18 months ago, we are now providing career transitioning as part of our service for our clients.
 Through a tri-party agreement, a one-to-one coaching programme is delivered which removes the risk of new recruits failing in the first 6 months.
 Not only does this improve the company’s retention rate, it gets key staff members making an impact quickly, without the usual disruption that comes through change.

-Here's our infographic showing some more amazing benefits that come from building a strong executive search relationship.
+Our infographic demonstrates some more amazing benefits that come from building a strong executive search relationship.

 All of the above has been incredibly valuable information that HR Directors have been able to act on and share with their key stakeholders, allowing them to have an influence in some of the key decisions for the business.